 Education and communication products of the Council for Resilience Education

 Eight NRT students and two other graduate students founded the Council for Resilience Education and registered it as an official student organization at the university.
 The council produces online articles, case studies, games, videos, and podcasts to explain resilience theory and strategies for addressing environmental problems.
 Members of the council have developed a way to each ecological resilience concepts using the game Jenga and have recorded instructions.
 They have also completed six education modules, Ecological Resilience, Alternative Stable State Theory and Regime Shifts, Scale, Heterogeneity, Adaptive Cycle, and Panarchy hosted online at the Plant & Soil Sciences eLibrary of the university.
 The elibrary serves as a free resource to teachers, students and anyone else seeking background on specific scientific topics.
 It receives about 11.5 million hits yearly and offers lessons and animations in English and Spanish.

-Products of: Conor Barnes, Dominic Cristiano, Hugh Ellerman, Dillon Fogarty, Julie Fowler, Katharine Hogan, Jessie Johnson, Alison Ludwig, Daniel Morales and Rubi Quiñones.
+Products of: Conor Barnes, Kate Bird, Dominic Cristiano, Hugh Ellerman, Dillon Fogarty, Julie Fowler, Katharine Hogan, Jessie Johnson, Alison Ludwig, Daniel Morales and Rubi Quiñones.